sara-nl/clouddocs/vm-scratch-centos.markdown

   * leave the checkbox _This image is persistent_ unchecked
   * on the _Image location:_ group, choose radio button _Path in OpenNebula server_; then, underneath, paste the URL of the ISO in the _Path_ text box (e.g.: in our case, we used the most recent one from: http://ftp.nluug.nl/ftp/pub/os/Linux/distr/CentOS/7/isos/x86_64/)
 3. **On the UI:** Click the green button _Create_ on the form, to submit it.
 A new `image` will show on the _Images_ list, and it will keep in status _LOCKED_ while it is being created.
 When it is created it will come to status _READY_.

+>**NOTE:**
+>**For Ubuntu:** At the _Image location_ step above replace with the URL of the ISO of your prefferable Ubuntu distribution (e.g.: in our case, we used the most recent one from: http://ftp.nluug.nl/ftp/pub/os/Linux/distr/ubuntu-releases/17.04/)

 ### Create a template